zarf-dev/zarf/docs/5-zarf-tutorials/10-package-create-differntial.md

 :::note

 You'll notice we're not using a cluster in this example.
-That's because this is feature of the Zarf CLI, and does not require a running cluster.
+That's because differential packages only affect package creation and do not require a running cluster to make.

 :::